 The charm of going on a day trip to Dordrecht

-Dordrecht has all of the quaint gezellig qualities we associate and love about the Netherlands, plus some unique features too.
+Dordrecht has all of the quaint, gezellig qualities we associate and love about the Netherlands, plus some unique features too.
 I loved it!

 Yes, it’s got gorgeous canals and step-gabled architecture and beautiful people buzzing by on bicycles.
-Yes, it’s got outdoor squares (Schefferslein and Grote Markt among other convivial spots) where flutjes of beer and plates of bitterballen await.
-And yes, it’s got the usual touristy straats too!
+Yes, it’s got outdoor squares (Schefferslein and Grote Markt, among other convivial spots) where flutjes of beer and plates of bitterballen await.
+And yes, it’s got the usual touristy straats too.
 You know the type, with souvenir shops selling junky T-shirts, with a FEBO, and with streets crowded with teenagers and baby-strollers, which could be in any Dutch town (think Kalverstraat in Amsterdam).

 The history of Dordrecht

-And for those early centuries, Dordrecht was one of the most powerful political and trading centers in the land, or, more appropriately, on the water.
-In 1572, at the beginning of the Eighty Years’ War (the Dutch war of independence from occupying Spain) it was in Dordrecht that political, military and ruling class leaders from all over the Netherlands met to declare independence.
-War and future independence was sparked here.
+And for those early centuries, Dordrecht was one of the most powerful political and trading centres in the land, or, more appropriately, on the water.
+In 1572, at the beginning of the Eighty Years’ War (the Dutch war of independence from occupying Spain), it was in Dordrecht that political, military and ruling class leaders from all over the Netherlands met to declare independence.
+War and future independence were sparked here.
 For Americans, it would be like the signing of the Declaration of Independence in 1776 in Philadelphia, when the newly formed United States declared itself free from England.
 Here, in Dordrecht, a similar political event unfolded, more than 200 years earlier.

 Where to get started on your day trip to Dordrecht

 It will look similar to just about every Dutch town.
 The same brick masonry laid out in those hypnotic little squares, the same tourist trap restaurants with signage in English and rent-a-bike stands.
-Luckily, the walk into the town center is very short and fast.
+Luckily, the walk into the town centre is very short and fast.
 The VVV is right along this route.
-(The VVV is your one-stop tourist information center.
+(The VVV is your one-stop tourist information centre.
 This one is excellent.
-Grab a free map of town or buy tickets to the museum here.
+Grab a free map of the town or buy tickets to the museum here.
 The ladies behind the desk might be the most friendly Dutch people anywhere!)

 But the charm of going on a day trip to Dordrecht doesn’t stop there…

-Then, after getting oriented, head for the landmark Visbrug, the bridge over the Wijnhaven canal, at the foot of the Stadhuis or Town Hall.
+Then, after getting oriented, head for the Visbrug, the landmark bridge over the Wijnhaven canal, at the foot of the Stadhuis or Town Hall.
 Note the two lion sculptures in repose guarding the magnificence of the environment.
-Wander the streets in this central neighborhood and you’ll see some of the oldest houses in town, many dating from the 1660s.
+Wander the streets in this central neighbourhood and you’ll see some of the oldest houses in town, many dating from the 1660s.
 Stroll down Voorstraat, one of the nicest shopping streets, until you see the noble Augustinerkerk.